SettleFinance/Settle-SDK/README.md

 ![Alt text](https://github.com/SettleFinance/Settle-SDK/raw/master/Images/app-permission.png?raw=true)

 Set an app name and grab the automatically generated API keys.
 Update your .env file in your projects root so that SETTLE_API_KEY and SETTLE_API_SECRET reflect your keys.
-If your app doesn't use environment variables yet, you will need to setup a load like [dotenv](https://www.npmjs.com/package/dotenv).
+If your app doesn't use environment variables yet, you will need to setup a loader like [dotenv](https://www.npmjs.com/package/dotenv).

 ```
 SETTLE_API_KEY    = "API KEY HERE"